Workers vote down Macron's rail reforms

 Macron French reforms: SNCF workers vote down changes

-France's striking rail workers have unanimously rejected government measures to reform the country's state-owned SNCF company.
+France's striking rail workers have overwhelmingly rejected government measures to reform the country's state-owned SNCF company.

 In a ballot derided by the company as a petition, almost 95% of those who voted were against the reforms.